DDA - TMT¶

 mdata = mm.pp.to_protein(mdata, top_n=3, rank_method="median_intensity")

-[Filter] Applying var filters: ['q_value_lt_0.01', 'peptide_type_eq_unique'] INFO - Ranking features by 'median_intensity' to select top 3 features.
-INFO - Protein-level identifications : 1465 (1432 at 1% FDR)
+INFO - Applying var filters for peptide: ['q_value_lt_0.01', 'peptide_type_eq_unique'] INFO - Protein-level identifications: 1465 (1432 at 1% FDR)

 Filtering - protein¶